Why is My WordPress Admin So Slow? Causes & Top Fixes

 Inefficient Plugins

-• Use a Performance Plugin: Consider installing a plugin like Query Monitor or P3 Plugin Performance Profiler.
-These tools can pinpoint plugins causing database queries or slowdowns.
+Use a Performance Plugin: Use plugin like Query Monitor or P3 Plugin Performance Profiler.
+These plugins shows the low quality plugins causing performance issue.

-• Keep Plugins Updated: Outdated plugins can introduce compatibility issues and performance problems.
-Regularly update all your plugins to their latest versions.
+Keep Plugins Updated: Regularly update all your plugins to their latest versions.
+This will keep your site and performance fast.

 First, you need to take a critical look at all the features your theme offers.
 Are you really using everything?
 Are you really using the quick draft widget to breathe life into your "spontaneous content ideas"?